spamwax/alfred-pinboard-rs/README.md

 I wish to add the following in the coming releases:

+- Replace current fuzzy search with `fzf`-like logic.
 - ~~Let users delete a selected bookmark from witin Alfred.~~
 - ~~Add a proper logging facility to Rust code.~~ (uses log_env)
 - ~~Use a better error mechanism (maybe [failure](https://crates.io/crates/failure)?)~~